Pandia Health

 User Persona 2

-Afterwards, we decided that the best way to understand why and where our target users were exiting the flow was to gather qualitative data through in-depth facilitated usability tests.
+We decided that the best way to understand why and where our target users were exiting the flow was to gather qualitative data through facilitated usability tests.
+We found 8 users in our target age demographic who were currently using birth control and asked them to go through the sign-up process, commenting on each screen of the flow as they went.

-Our results showed that the main reason users didn't complete the sign-up flow was simply because they didn't know what to expect, which in turn caused them to feel suspicious and frustrated.
+Our results showed that the main reason users didn't complete the sign-up flow was simply because they didn't know what to expect, which in turn caused them to feel frustrated and suspicious about why they were being asked to give their personal information.
 The journey map below shows the screens where users felt they were thrown a “curveball” in terms of expectations.

 Journey Map of User Emotions at Key Touchpoints